Facebook Pixel

 2 def maxRunTime(self, n: int, batteries: List[int]) -> int:

-3 # Binary search on the answer - find maximum runtime where all n computers can run
+4 Find the maximum time all n computers can run simultaneously.

 5